rpham0306/rpham0306.github.io/_pages/about.md

 Currently, I am looking for a potential internship or co-op opportunities for Summer and Fall 2025 where I can apply my technical skills in a team-oriented environment as a developer.

 Outside of technology, I enjoy gaming, expanding my palate through new cuisines, and running.
 I’m a proud Yelp Elite member who loves discovering hidden food gems around Houston.
-I am also currently training for the Houston Chevron Marathon.
-Lately, I have been playing Marvel Rivals!
+I am also currently training for the Houston Chevron Marathon, and lately, I have been playing Marvel Rivals!

+I also enjoy networking with others to gain new experiences and solve challenges through teamwork and innovation.
+One of my personal goals is to introduce someone new everyday - I believe that every conversation holds growth and opportunity.
+I'm always excited to share, connect, and learn from others.

 Feel free to connect with me on [LinkedIn](www.linkedin.com/in/ryan-pham0306)!
 I'm always open to conversations and opportunities.